0xMgwan/betua/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of AfricaBet seriously.
+We take the security of BetUA seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### Reporting Process

 1. **DO NOT** create a public GitHub issue for the vulnerability.
-2. Email your findings to `security@yourdomain.com`.
+2. Email your findings to `security@betua.com`.
 3. Include detailed steps to reproduce the issue.
 4. We will acknowledge receipt of your vulnerability report within 48 hours.